Confirming Brennan's conjecture numerically on a counterexample to Thurston's $K=2$ conjecture: Grafting a once-punctured torus

 \section{Grafting a once-punctured torus}

 In this section and in the rest of the paper, denote by $\Omega$ the domain from \cite{komori}, and by $\Gamma$ the Kleinian once-punctured torus group that acts on $\Omega$.
 Here we give a construction of $\Omega$ and $\Gamma$.
-In \cite{komori}, $\Omega$ is obtained by starting with a hyperplane in $\mathbb{H}^3$, and then bending it along a certain discrete set of geodesics in this plane.
+In \cite{komori}, $\Omega$ is obtained by starting with a hyperplane in $\mathbb{H}^3$ and bending it along a certain discrete set of geodesics.
 The result of this is a set in $\mathbb{H}^3$ that disconnects $\partial\mathbb{H}^3=\mathbb{S}^2$, and $\Omega$ is one of the resulting connected components.
-Since we are only interested in the complex plane in this paper, we give a concrete description of $\Omega$ as the union of regions in the complex plane bounded by 4 or 2 circular arcs.
+Since here we do not work with hyperbolic space $\mathbb{H}^3$, we give a concrete description of $\Omega$ as the union of regions in the complex plane bounded by 4 or 2 circular arcs.
 In this section we work in the upper half-plane, closely following \cite[\S 2]{komori}.
 We denote the M\"obius transformations and subsets of $\mathbb{H}$ with a bar to distinguish them from their counterparts in the disk model.
 We start with a once-punctured torus group generated by M\"obius transformations

 When $\lambda$ and $\tau$ are real, the group $\langle \bar{A},\bar{B}\rangle$ acts on $\mathbb{H}$ and $\frac{\mathbb{H}}{\langle \bar{A},\bar{B}\rangle}$ is a once-punctured torus.
 We fix $\lambda=2\cosh^{-1}\frac{3}{2}$ throughout, and we let $\tau=\frac{\lambda}{2}+i\theta$ with $\theta$ a real parameter, to be set later.
 We denote by $\bar{B}(\theta)$ the M\"obius transformation obtained by setting $\tau=\frac{\lambda}{2}+i\theta$ in the formula above, and set $\bar{\Gamma}(\theta)=\langle \bar{A}, \bar{B}(\theta)\rangle$.
 We write $\bar{\Gamma}=\bar{\Gamma}(0)$.
 Define a natural homomorphism $\bar{f}_\theta:\bar{\Gamma}\to\bar{\Gamma}(\theta)$ by $\bar{f}_\theta(\bar{A})=\bar{A}, \bar{f}_\theta(\bar{B}(0))=\bar{B}(\theta)$.
 Let $\Phi$ be the ideal quadrilateral with vertices $\pm\tanh\frac{\lambda}{4}, \pm\coth\frac{\lambda}{4}$, so that $\Phi$ is a fundamental domain for the action of $\bar{\Gamma}$ on $\mathbb{H}$.
 Let $\Sigma$ be the union of axes of all elements of $\bar{\Gamma}$.
 Then $\mathbb{H}\setminus\Sigma$ is a disjoint union of $\gamma \mathrm{Int}(\Phi)$, where $\mathrm{Int}$ denotes the topological interior.
 Define a map $\bar{\psi}_\theta:\mathbb{H}\setminus\Sigma\to\mathbb{S}^2=\mathbb{C}\cup\{\infty\}$ by